microsoft/MonitoFi/README.md

 dtushar/mifi:1.0
 ```

-If your NiFi Cluster is SECURE and supports login via certificate then please add the following to mount the certificate into MiFi Container:
+If your NiFi Cluster is SECURE and supports login via certificate then please add the following to the above command, this will mount the certificate into MiFi Container:
 ```sh
 -e SECURE=True \
 -v $(pwd)/keystore.pkcs12:/opt/nifimonitor/cert.pkcs12 \
 -e CERT_PASS="PasswordForCertificate" \
 ```

-To run MiFi along with InfluxDb & Grafana & Push Monitoring Data to Application Insights, Please create a Application Insights Resource, and provide the Instrumentation Key while running the container.
-An Azure Log Analytics Dashboard can be created using similar KQL Queries and Using Grafana can be skipped if desired.
+* To run MiFi along with InfluxDb & Grafana & Push Monitoring Data to Application Insights, Please create a Application Insights Resource, and provide the Instrumentation Key while running the container.
+* An Azure Log Analytics Dashboard can be created using similar KQL Queries and Using Grafana can be skipped if desired.
 Add the following lines to above command:

 ```sh
 -e IKEY="Optional AppInsights Instrumentation Key" \